purplefish32/sublime-text-2-wordpress/README.md

 ###  Install instructions

-Just install via package control (WordPress) or clone into your sublime-text-2 package directory.
+Just install via package control (WordPress) or clone into your sublime-text package directory.